hammerdirt-analyst/feb_2024/bern_city_example.md

 The report includes data from one city, which is Bern, located in the canton of Bern.
 There is a single survey area, named Aare.
 The sampling period spans from May 13, 2020, to November 5, 2020.
 During this period, a total of four samples were collected, yielding an average of 0.07 pcs/m (objects per meter), a median of 0.04 pcs/m, a maximum of 0.19 pcs/m, and a standard deviation of 0.07.
 The total number of objects identified in the report is 10.

-In terms of the most common objects found, the following are the five notable items based on quantity:
+In terms of the most common objects found, the following are the notable items based on quantity:
 1. Cigarette filters - Fail Rate: 50%, Percent of Total: 80%, pcs/m: 0.05, Quantity: 8
 2. Food wrappers; candy, snacks - Fail Rate: 50%, Percent of Total: 20%, pcs/m: 0.01, Quantity: 2